Skip to main content

 More Search Options

-The Post Graduate Year One (PGY1) Pharmacy Residency Program at Einstein Medical Center is a full-time, ASHP-accredited residency program.
-The pharmacy practice residency program at Einstein Medical Center began in July 1998.
-The PGY1 pharmacy residents at Einstein Medical Center receive balanced and comprehensive training, as the residents play a vital role in the care of patients.
-The program allows for four pharmacy practice residents per year.
+The Post Graduate Year One (PGY1) Pharmacy Residency Program at Einstein Healthcare Network (Einstein Medical Center Philadelphia) is a full-time, ASHP-accredited residency program.
+The PGY1 pharmacy residents at Einstein Medical Center receive balanced and comprehensive training to prepare them to play a vital role in the care of patients.

 Einstein Medical Center Philadelphia School of Radiologic Technology has developed a partnership agreement with Philadelphia University

 Congratulations to senior students LeighAnn Sulzbach and Sarah Sliwinski for winning Third Place in the annual Philadelphia Society of Radiologic Technologists’ 2012 Student Day TechnoBowl competition

 With fierce determination and tremendous aptitude, the team of psychiatry residents from Einstein Medical Center was crowned national champions of Mind Games, a Jeopardy-style game held at the American Psychiatric Association's (APA) annual meeting.